Quine adds Real-time ETL for Kafka-based Event Streams

 Kafka is the tool of choice for data engineers when building streaming data pipelines.
 Adding Quine into a Kafka-centric data pipeline is the perfect way to introduce streaming analytics to the mix.
 Adding business logic directly into an event pipeline allows you to process high-value insights in real time.
 Quine also allows you to add processing of categorical data, which makes up a vast majority of the data your business generates, yet is often overlooked or discarded.

-Simple Streaming Pipeline
+Simple Streaming Pipeline for ETL

 Consider this straightforward, minimum viable streaming pipeline.